learn-co-curriculum/precollege-summer-advanced-software-engineering-track/day-07/APIs/README.md

   puts giph
   ```
   * When we run `ruby giphy.rb` in terminal, we should see the new instance of the Giphy class printed in terminal
-  * So far we have not accesed the Giphy API, that's coming next
+  * So far we have not accessed the Giphy API, that's coming next
 + Let's start searching for funny images
   * The `search` method takes an a string as an argument.
 Let's say I wanted to search for "funny", "orange", and "cat".
 I would use the method like this:
   ```ruby